 Risk Factors for Stroke

 First, remember that the best time to treat a stroke is before it occurs.
-Your doctor can help control or treat risk factors such as high cholesterol, high blood pressure, smoking, diabetes, physical inactivity, obesity, drug and alcohol abuse, and disorders of the heart, arteries and blood.
+Your doctor can help control or treat risk factors, such as high cholesterol, high blood pressure, smoking, diabetes, physical inactivity, obesity, drug and alcohol abuse and disorders of the heart, arteries and blood.
 Other risk factors can’t be treated, but it’s helpful to be aware of them:

 - Age: The risk of stroke increases with age, almost doubling during each decade of life after age 55.